 She went on to attend and graduate from Jones Commercial High School, a CPS magnet school which at the time taught student’s business preparatory courses.
 Morris was accepted at North Central College earning her BS and at Benedictine College where she studied Psychology and Organizational Behaviors earning her MSMOB along with taking some Ph.D. courses at University of Chicago.

-“What I’ve learned in psychology helps me in a workplace because people come into work with all types of issues.
-I have several nurses who work for me, a doctor.
+“What I’ve learned in psychology helps me in a workplace because people come into work and need help working through issues they may be dealing with.
+I work with professionals including doctors and nurses to ensure we are able to help our employees.
 You have to be able to meet people where they are,” says Morris.

 In the past few months, many companies have leaned on their HR departments to prioritize the importance of intolerable behavior in the workplace since sexual harassment and abuse reported cases escalated.
 As one of the leading women senior executives at ComEd, Morris has also reiterated the company’s position in providing a secure support system among employees.

 “I’ve been meeting with small groups of women and men to say if you’ve experienced something in the workplace, I want you to bring it to me.
 I don’t care who the person is.
 I don’t care what color they are.
-I want to hear about your experience because I have to worry about the next generation under you being successful in the workplace.
+I want to hear about your experience because we care and we want to make sure people safe and are set up to succeed, including the next generation.
 But it is very hard, and people understand that because we have women, even with this Harvey Weinstein issue, ask, ‘what took women so long?’”
 She adds, “Because they didn’t feel safe to bring the issues forward.
 Let’s not punish them because they didn’t feel safe.
 You have to create a safe environment where people can raise issues and it can be dealt with quickly and effectively.”

 Past situations have established the public scrutiny of women such as Anita Hill and how they are perceived in mainstream media, says Morris.